 “Each of the scars I carry on my body was like the flowers from the war, and these flowers were to remind me of my younger days, to be grateful with the independence we are having today”

 On my life journey I have met many VC and families of Vietnamese veterans and really no-one has ever talked about hatred or anything bad about the American people or whoever was involved in the war.
 They just mention how intense the fighting was, about the loss of their team members, about the strong spirits of “freedom and independence”.

 Usually, I translate my visiting Veteran’s stories from English into Vietnamese and share with the locals so they can have a better understanding of the ‘other side’.
 And I never ever met a Vietnamese person who said to me “American was our enemy, don’t welcome them” It might sound strange to you, but it is true!

 I think most Vietnamese people moved on after my country opened up once more following the Doi Moi Policy of 1986.
 We never forget our history but what really matters now is how we give our children better living conditions.
-We believe that one of the best ways to help is to give our children a good foundation of education.
+We believe that one of the best ways to help is to give our children a good foundation for education.
 This explains why so many parents work very so hard in order to support their kid’s education.
-This has proved to be the most powerful way to stop the suffering.
+This has proved to be the most powerful way to stop suffering.
 Now, when you visit Vietnam, you will feel how peaceful and safe our country is.
 You can feel the positive energy from the smiles of our hard-working farmers/workers, cheerful children, the happy faces of grandparents even though they have struggled so much.